fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/Get-AzureRMVMSqlServerExtension.md

 AutoBackupSettings   : Microsoft.WindowsAzure.Commands.ServiceManagement.IaaS.Extensions.AutoBackupSettings
 ```

-This command gets the settings of version 1.0 of the ssNoVersion extension on a virtual machine named ContosoVM07.
+This command gets the settings of version 1.0 of the SQL Server extension on a virtual machine named ContosoVM07.

 ## PARAMETERS